-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Tarentum is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Tarentum is a borough of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Tarentum who work in healthcare (10.39%), sales jobs (10.34%), and office and administrative support (8.15%).
+Unlike some boroughs, Tarentum isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Tarentum are a mix of both white- and blue-collar jobs.
+Overall, Tarentum is a borough of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Tarentum who work in healthcare (11.81%), sales jobs (10.06%), and food service (7.91%).

 Tarentum, even though it is a small borough, has many people who use public transportation every day to get to and from work.
 This is a great benefit for people in the, borough who have a need for low-cost transportation.

 The percentage of adults in Tarentum who are college-educated is close to the national average for all communities of 21.84%: 17.91% of the adults in Tarentum have a bachelor's degree or advanced degree.